edify42/helm-binary/README.md

 e.g. My Ubuntu machine has: `/home/edify42/.nvm/versions/node/v10.16.0/bin`
 in my `$PATH`

+## How it works

+It installs the optionalDependency based on your `platform` (darwin/linux) and then the postInstall script simply creates a hard link to the binary.

 ## Automation

 Github Actions support scheduled builds.
 Lets run one periodically to check